-Plus, most of the time you’ll be writing on unique work.
+Plus, most of the time you’ll be writing on your own unique work.

-So, learn your subject the best you can.
-I find writing alone is a great way to dive deeper into subjects too.
+So, learn your subjects the best you can.
+What’s more, I find writing to be a great way to learn complex subjects.

 When I write on certain subjects, I end up diving down various rabbit holes.
 Doing a lot of self-research to deeply understand a subject.
 Otherwise, I can’t write on it.

-At the end of my writing, I end up learning more about a subject.
+At the end of my writing, I end up learning more about a subject than I ever knew.
 Win-win!

 Engineering writing tips conclusion

 So, don’t shy away from the challenge.
-The wider and deeper your skillsets are, the better you’ll become at your work.
-The more valuable you’ll become too.
+The wider and deeper your skillsets are, the better engineer you’ll become.
+Also, you’ll become more valuable in the workforce.

-From these 13 engineering writing tips, what your favorite?
+From these 12 engineering writing tips, what’s your favorite?
 Do you enjoy technical writing?